What Does the Bible Say about Encouragement? 5 Tips to Build Each Other Up

-When I am around encouragers, it makes me wonder, how are they so kind?
+When I am around encouragers, I wonder, how are they so kind?
 Is it possible for all of us to become encouragers?
 What does the Bible say about encouragement?

-So, what does the Bible say about encouragement?
+What does the Bible say about encouragement?
 The Bible is the greatest book ever written and the inspired Word of God.
-One of the wonders of reading the Bible is its ability to encourage us.

-If you are feeling dry, disappointed, and discouraged, it is hard to express and share love with others.
-Learning what does the Bible say about encouragement and through prayer we can start filling our own spirit and be encouraged.
+When you feel dry, disappointed, and discouraged, it is hard to express and share love with others.

 What does the Bible say about encouragement?
 A lot.
 Pages and pages of hope-filled words.
 Our job is to embrace the gift we have and discover its power!